 - Health example: As opposed to losing weight you think of the health and fitness you’ll be gaining.

-- Power words or thoughts typically associated with towards motivation styles include: Attain, gain, achieve and rewards.
+- Power words or thoughts typically associated with towards motivation styles include: Attain, gain, achieve, and reward.

 Now you may be thinking to yourself, “Justin, thanks for the info, but I definitely use both strategies depending on different situations in my life.”